-Osteochondromas develop during childhood (period of skeletal growth) but once formed remain for the rest of the individual's life.
-They can present at any age and are most frequently found incidentally.
+Osteochondromas develop during childhood (period of most rapid skeletal growth), but once formed remain for the rest of the individual's life.
+They can present at any age but the average age of diagnosis is 18 years and are most frequently found incidentally 8.

-They are usually sporadic, but can be part of:
+They are most commonly sporadic, but can be part of:

-Malignant transformation occurs in the cartilage cap, and is uncommon in sporadic solitary osteochondromas (~1%), whereas in the setting of hereditary multiple exostosis the rate is much higher (5-25%) 5.
+Malignant transformation occurs in the cartilage cap, and is uncommon in sporadic solitary osteochondromas (~1%), whereas in the setting of hereditary multiple exostoses the rate is much higher (5-25%) 5.

 Ongoing growth and or pain after skeletal maturity has been reached is suspicious for malignant degeneration.

-Osteochondromas are essentially a part of the growth plate which separates and continues growing independently, without an associated epiphysis, usually away from the nearby joint.
-The medullary cavity is continuous with the parent bone, and they are capped by hyaline cartilage.
-Osteochondromas can be congenital or occur as a result of previous trauma to the growth plate, including previous irradiation 3-4.
+Osteochondromas are considered a chondroid neoplasm and are primarily a part of the growth plate which separates and continues growing independently, without an associated epiphysis, usually away from the nearby joint.
+The medullary cavity is continuous with the parent bone, and hyaline cartilage caps them.
+Osteochondromas can be congenital or occur as a result of previous trauma to the growth plate, including previous irradiation 3,4.

-They most commonly arise from appendicular skeleton, especially around the knee 3.
+They most commonly arise from the appendicular skeleton, especially around the knee 3:

-spine: the posterior elements of spine are an uncommon, but not rare, site for these tumours
+spine: the posterior elements of the spine are an uncommon but not rare site for these tumors

 New cortical irregularity or continued growth after skeletal maturity has been reached, as well as frankly aggressive features (e.g. bony destruction, large soft tissue component, metastases) are all worrying for malignant transformation.

-CT demonstrates the same findings as on plain film, but is better able to demonstrate medullary continuity and the cartilage cap.
+CT demonstrates the same findings as on radiograph but is better able to demonstrate medullary continuity and the cartilage cap.

-MRI is best at assessing cartilage thickness (and thus assessing for malignant transformation), presence of oedema in bone or adjacent soft tissues and visualising neurovascular structures in the vicinity.
+MRI is the best imaging modality to assess cartilage thickness (and thus assessing for malignant transformation), the presence of edema in bone or adjacent soft tissues, and visualizing neurovascular structures in the vicinity.

 The cartilage cap of osteochondromas appears the same as cartilage elsewhere, with intermediate to low signal on T1 and high signal on T2 weighted images.

-During growth osteochondromas demonstrate increased uptake, but with time they become no more active than normal bone.
-Presence of increased activity in adulthood should raise the possibility of a complication (fracture, malignancy).
+During growth, osteochondromas demonstrate increased uptake on bone scans, but with time they become no more active than normal bone.
+Presence of increased activity in adulthood should raise the possibility of a complication (e.g. fracture, malignancy).